PennyHow/PyTrx/README.md

-# Datasets and processing scripts for Goldstein et al. Proglacial river stage derived from orthorectified time-lapse camera images, Inglefield Land, Northwest Greenland
+# Proglacial river stage derived from orthorectified time-lapse camera images, Inglefield Land, Northwest Greenland

-This repository holds the datasets and processing scripts for processing the time-lapse images and water stage datasets from a proglacial river in Inglefield Land, Northwest Greenland.
+Datasets and processing scripts for Goldstein et al. Proglacial river stage derived from orthorectified time-lapse camera images, Inglefield Land, Northwest Greenland

+## Datasets

+The following datasets are provided:

++ Time-lapse camera information, including camera calibration variables and ground control point positions

++ TLS DEM of the area of interest

++ Time-lapse images of the river from 2019 and 2020

++ River stage datasets from 2019, 2020 and 2021

++ Water level data in pixel and projected positions

++ Production copies of Figures 4, 5, 6 and 7 (which are outputs of the Python scripts)

 ## Processing scripts